 Make your pledge!

 Make your pledge for Drinking Water Week, and beyond!
-Pledge to protect our water in BC by taking any or all of the simple water wise actions below, and be entered to win a water-themed getaway!
+Pledge to protect our water in BC by taking any or all of the simple water wise actions below.

 Take the Challenge

 Submit a water wise pledge by clicking on one of the icons below.

 The 2013 Community Water Challenge is now closed - thank you to all who entered.
 Pledges can still be submitted, but will not be entered in the prize draw.
 One lucky winner received a 2-night stay for two plus dinner at The Fairmont Waterfront in Vancouver, and a roundtrip for two on Helijet’s scheduled helicopter service between Victoria and Vancouver!
 Don't forget to keep up your commitment to protecting our water during Drinking Water Week, and all year round!